USS Bataan (LHD-5): 2001–2003: Operation Enduring Freedom

-2003 to 2007: The Iraq War
+2003–2007: Iraq War

 Bataan was one of many vessels in the Middle East region at the beginning of the Iraq War on or about 20 March 2003.
 After delivering her attack and transport helicopters, troops, and vehicles she was employed as a "Harrier Carrier" with primary duties supporting two Marine AV-8B Harrier II squadrons along with USS Bonhomme Richard.
+She launched air strikes and close air support missions.
 She has made two deployments to the region since the invasion.
 For her third deployment, she joined the Fifth Fleet in the Gulf region, transiting the Suez Canal into the Red Sea on 30 January 2007.